 -No cleaning/gutting of fish inside the boat

-If a boat becomes unavailable due to mechanical issues or damage for the entire rental period, Perth Boat Rentals reserves the right to substitute another available boat if the customer agrees or the reservation can be cancelled without penalty.
+If a boat becomes unavailable due to non operator induced mechanical issues for the entire rental period, Perth Boat Rentals Ltd reserves the right to substitute another available boat.
+If a boat becomes damaged during rental period and is unusable, there is no substitutions and no refunds will be issued.